lightsail-workshop/rekognition-workshop/content/lab/_index.md

     ![](./images/show_key.png?classes=border)

-* You will need both the Access Key ID and the Secret Access Key later in this workshop. ***You should copy and paste both values into a text editor*** (be sure to make a note of which value is which) because if you accidentally close this screen you won't be able access them and will need to repeat these steps to create a new user.
+* You will need both the Access Key ID and the Secret Access Key later in this workshop. ***You should copy and paste both values into a text editor*** (be sure to make a note of which value is which) because if you accidentally close this screen you won't be able access them and will need to repeat the previous steps to create a new user.

 ### Install and Configure MySQL
 The Node.js blueprint doesn't include MySQL (<a href="https://www.mysql.com" target="_blank">learn more about MySQL</a>), so you will need to install it.
 After you install the MySQL server you'll configure it to start when the instance boots up, as well as creating the database and table that the application will use.